Finding the Thread: How Career Storytelling Helps You Get Hired

 A moment of failure, feedback, or growth that changed their approach

-Through reflection and practice, these moments become clear, adaptable stories—ones that can be shaped for different audiences and contexts without feeling scripted.
+Through reflection and practice, these moments become clear, adaptable career stories, ones that can be shaped for different audiences and contexts without feeling scripted.

 Rather than memorizing responses, people learn how to draw on their experiences and explain them with clarity.